 What are the risks associated with the construction industry?

-If you work in the construction industry, you’ll know that construction sites can be dangerous places to work.
+If you work in the construction industry, you’ll know that construction or civil engineering sites can be dangerous places to work.

 Construction site hazards may include: